 7. I’m a foreigner married to a Filipina.
 Can I buy real estate in Davao?

 Yes, you may.
-However, the name on the title has to be that of your Filipino spouse.
+However, if it is a house and lot or lot, the name on the title has to be that of your Filipino spouse.
 Your name (foreigner) cannot be put on the title in accordance to the Philippine real estate laws.
 However, the foreigner’s name can be on the contract to buy the property.
 In the event that the Filipino spouse dies, the foreign spouse will be given reasonable time to dispose the property and get the money or the property will be passed to Filipino heirs or relatives.

 8. How much is the down payment?